My Verses for Your Motivation

 Break the wheel, dear Ānanda,

-Or be bound to sorrow again.
+Or be bound to turn again.

 III.
 The Rarity of Human Birth